ozmago/JPEGX/README.md

 ## Concept

-- NFT holders can write options on their NFTs
+- NFT owners can 'write options' on their NFTs
 - Option callers can purchase the options, at a given strike price, for given premium
 - The option expires at a given time
 - Our options are european, cash settled